Resume Tips

 Key Takeaways:

-- Your resume should begin with a clear objective statement.
+- Start your resume with an unambiguous objective statement.

-- Tailor your resume to each job you apply for.
+- Make sure you tailor your resume to each job you apply for.

 - Emphasize transferable skills.